GLP1.tools

 Quick Answer

-Direct answer: Lantus lowering of blood glucose; a1c reduction proportional to baseline.
+Direct answer: Lantus 24-hour basal glucose control with reduced nocturnal hypoglycemia vs nph.
 Effects are documented in randomized controlled trials.

 Lantus at a glance: